 Hide Shared drives not used frequently

 To help manage the accumulation of Shared drives in one’s view, it’s possible to hide Shared drives not accessed with much frequency.
-Hiding a Shared drives does not remove one’s membership from that Shared drive, nor does it affect any other member’s access to it.
+Hiding a Shared drives does not remove one’s membership from that Shared drive, nor does it affect any other member’s access to or view of it.

 To hide a Shared drive: